 Capital and credit market disruptions could cause economic downturns, which may lead to lower demand for our products, such as lower demand for television advertising and a decrease in the number of subscribers receiving our programming networks from our distributors.
+Additionally, as noted above, we may experience an adverse impact due to the impact of global economic conditions and the related effect on foreign currencies.
 Events such as these may adversely impact our results of operations, cash flows and financial position.